cankutergen/ValueBlueMovieSearch/README.md

 - Token settings can be customized via the JwtTokenSettings section in appsettings.json.
 - Manages user accounts, and on startup, it creates a default admin user if none exists, using settings from AdminUserSettings in appsettings.json.
 - Operates with its own MongoDB instance, configured via the MongoDbSettings in appsettings.json.
+- Bearer tokens should be included in the Authorization header for all requests made to secured endpoints.
+This ensures that only authenticated and authorized users can access protected resources across the services.

 *MovieSearch Service*
 - Handles requests to the OMDB API to retrieve movie details and logs these searches through the SearchLog API.